 Fall is synonymous with apples in Fort Wayne, Indiana.
-Grab your family and get ready to eat, discover, and explore the Fort Wayne, Indiana Apple Trail.
+Grab your family and get ready to eat, discover, and explore the Fort Wayne Apple Trail.

-From apple orchards to the tales of Johnny Appleseed and his heritage, explore 10 destinations along the Fort Wayne Apple Trail and receive a FREE t-shirt.*
+From apple orchards to the tales of Johnny Appleseed and his heritage, explore the destinations along the Fort Wayne Apple Trail and enter to win a t-shirt.*

-◯ Explore the Fort Wayne Children’s Zoo (open April to October) and see if the Red Pandas, Giraffes, primates, or other animals are nibbling on some apples!
+◯ Explore the Fort Wayne Children’s Zoo (open until October 31) and see if the Red Pandas, Giraffes, primates, or other animals are nibbling on some apples!
 Take a picture of these animals or in front of the classic Zoo sign!

 ◯ Grab a basket and head to a Fort Wayne Apple Orchard to pick your favorite variety.
 Snap a photo in the orchard or show us your apple bounty!